 For the eleventh consecutive year, the John A. Adams ’71 Center for Military History & Strategic Analysis at the Virginia Military Institute, Lexington, Va., is pleased to announce that it will award prizes for the best unpublished papers on Cold War military history.
 Any aspect of the Cold War (1945-1991) era is eligible, including papers on U.S. military strategy, plans, and operations; the relationship between the armed forces and society; international security affairs; and the connections between Cold War military history and contemporary geopolitical challenges.

-Procedures: Entries should be sent electronically to the Adams Center (email) at the Virginia Military Institute by 31 August 2014.
-Please make your submission as a Microsoft Word document and limit your entry to a maximum of 7,500 words (minimum 4,000 words) of double-spaced text, exclusive of documentation and bibliography.
-A panel of judges will examine all papers; the Adams Center director will announce the winners in late September 2014.
+Procedures: Entries should be sent electronically to the Adams Center at the Virginia Military Institute by Friday, 30 October 2015.
+Please make your submission as Microsoft Word document and limit your entry to a maximum of 7,500 words (minimum 4,000 words) of double-spaced text, exclusive of documentation and bibliography.
+A panel of judges will examine all papers; the Adams Center director will announce the winners in late 2015.
 The Journal of Military History will consider prize-winning essays for publication.
 In addition, the Adams Center would like to post the best papers, with the permission of the author, on its website.

 For information about the contest, or if you have questions, please contact:

 Bradley L. Coleman, Director, Adams Center for Military History & Strategic Analysis

 Follow the Adams Center